 Follow us on Twitter @deahq, #deacampus

-Prior to the 2019 Red Ribbon Rally, Rich Lucey, a prevention program manager in the DEA’s Community Outreach and Prevention Support Section, hosted a panel discussion with three people from different perspectives -- a parent leader, a college student, and a high school student.
+Prior to the 2019 Red Ribbon Rally, Rich Lucey, a senior prevention program manager in the DEA’s Community Outreach and Prevention Support Section, hosted a panel discussion with three people from different perspectives -- a parent leader, a college student, and a high school student.

 Topics discussed included: the importance of celebrating Red Ribbon Week, the challenges surrounding youth drug prevention, why encouraging individuality is essential, and much more.